wezside/osccontroller/README.md

 * JSONXX library
 	* add .h files to your compiler CFLAGS - see config.make
 	* Remove the jsonxx_test.cc file when using Make to compile as this will conflict with OF
+* ableton.json is only needed for use with setGroupXX()